Updated on March 7, 2023

 Isopropyl alcohol is even more powerful than rubbing alcohol and is a solvent.
 This means it will not only dehydrate the fleas, it will partially dissolve them on the inside.
 However, all of the same drawbacks that rubbing alcohol suffers from also apply here.

-Add to that a very strong alcohol smell that can be harmful if you inhale the fumes and it’s obvious why you shouldn’t use it to fight fleas or any other critters.
+Add to that a very strong alcohol smell that can be harmful if you inhale the fumes and it’s obvious why you shouldn’t use it as a flea treatment.

 Can Witch Hazel Kill Fleas?

 So what about witch hazel, which is the most mild of the three?
-Well the good news is that you can safely spray your furniture and pet bedding.
+Well the good news is that you can safely spray your pet’s bed, your bed, or other furniture.

 The downside is it’s not as effective as the other two and will still require direct contact to have any effectiveness at all.